-As we step into 2025, we find ourselves at the intersection of transformation and intention.
-Fashion isn’t just evolving; it’s being redefined. .
+As we move into 2026, fashion is entering a more intentional phase.
+The focus is shifting away from rapid trend cycles toward clothing that is functional, expressive, and adaptable across contexts.
 According to a UniformMarket report, the U.S. apparel market is valued at about USD 365.7 billion in 2025, with a projected CAGR of ~2.11% from 2025 to 2028.

 "Fashion is the armor to survive the reality of everyday life." – Bill Cunningham